kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 #### Update

-**Note**: The following operations are synchronous, however reconciling the stored object's desired state will happen asynchronously.
+**Note**: The following operations are synchronous, however reconciling the object's desired state in the cluster will happen asynchronously after the object is stored.

+Update operations have the same basic pieces as Create operations, with a few minor differences.

 *ValidateUpdate*: A separate validate may be specified for updates that can validate new values against old values.
 This is useful for enforcing immutability of